Mac Gargan: Scorpion

 Mac Gargan was a private investigator initially hired by J. Jonah Jameson to find out how Peter Parker is able to obtain incredible pictures of Spider-Man.
 Gargan's efforts set off Peter's spider-sense and the teen easily evades the detective.
-Jameson then decides to hire Gargan as the subject of a barely-tested process that would endow him with the useful characteristics of a particular animal with the help of Dr. Farley Stillwell.
-Dr. Stillwell also outfits him with a club-like mechanical tail.
-In this case, a scorpion is the base for the purposes of creating a powerful agent capable of defeating Spider-Man as the scorpion is a natural predator of the spider.
+Jameson then decides to hire Gargan as the subject of a barely-tested process that would endow him with the useful characteristics of a particular animal with the help of Farley Stillwell.
+Stillwell also outfits him with a club-like mechanical tail.
+In this case, a scorpion is the base for the purposes of creating a powerful agent capable of defeating Spider-Man as the scorpion is a predator of the spider.
 The Scorpion proves to be more than a match for Spider-Man, defeating him twice, but the mutagenic treatment seriously affects Gargan's mind, driving him insane as the predatory instincts of the scorpion take over.
 He promptly turns on his benefactor but Spider-Man intervenes, and finally defeats the Scorpion in their third battle.
 The Scorpion becomes a professional criminal and returns to indulge in a vendetta against Spider-Man and Jameson, only to be defeated again.

 He is later hired by a spy ring to follow S.H.I.E.L.D. agent Sharon Carter, but is defeated by Captain America.
 Scorpion is acquired by Mr. Kline, who creates an android duplicate of him.
-The real Scorpion and Mr. Hyde launch a campaign of terror against S.H.I.E.L.D. agents, but are defeated by Captain America and the Falcon.
+The real Scorpion and Mr. Hyde launch a campaign of terror against S.H.I.E.L.D. agents, but are defeated by Captain America and Falcon.
 After being released from prison for good behavior, the Scorpion hunts down Spider-Man and tries drowning him in a cement vat, hoping to use the boost to his reputation to become an underworld boss.
 Scorpion learns that Spider-Man survived the encounter, and the Jackal gives him the hero's location.
 The Scorpion arrives at a hospital room with Peter Parker and his Aunt May.
 Not recognizing Spider-Man in his civilian identity, he threatens May and demands to know where Spider-Man is.
 After she faints, Scorpion rampages through the hospital.
 A furious Spider-Man beats the Scorpion and makes him apologize to May.